Echenique0702/adello.github.io/_posts/2019-02-22-Caring-For-The-Publisher.md

 $.proxy(fn, context);  /* vs */  fn.bind(context);
 ```

+When using a popular library, there is also the concern of version conflict with the one on the publisher.
-I will stress a bit that jQuery and other similar libraries and frameworks still have strong uses.
-Although, creatives are lighter in their nature and we need to weigh the Use versus Overhead.
+I will stress a bit that jQuery and other similar libraries and frameworks still have strong uses, however, creatives are lighter in their nature and we need to weigh the Use versus Overhead.

 ### Naming Convention and Code Structure
 Our creatives get loaded in various environments, in friendly or non-friendly iframes, inside native apps, but a significant amount of times, a creative is also loaded directly in the publisher's topframe.
 This means our styling and javascript has direct access to the publisher's DOM, and vice versa.